 At this point, I normally start thinking about adding the pieces that will give the look some more character.
-Again, maintaining the balance is very important.
+Again, maintaining balance is very important.
 And you want to make sure the pieces you’re adding stay connected to the context of the look.
 But you can also start to have some fun.

 With a workwear look, you can use a denim or leather jacket.
 But shirts with prints or patterns can also work very well.
 And they’re a little different from what you usually see.
-An overshirt or C.P.O. style shirt can be another good choice.
+An overshirt or C.P.O.
+A styled shirt can be another good choice.
 A fun way to play with Classic Menswear looks is to use unstructured pieces.
 For example, a sport coat in a traditional fabric but with a softer construction and more relaxed fit.

 Sometimes I’ll try to build a look around what I like to call “art pieces”.
-Maybe it’s a sweater in a bright color or wild pattern, or pants with an unusual cut or fabric.
+Maybe it’s a sweater in a bright color or wild pattern or pants with an unusual cut or fabric.
 On its own, sitting on a shelf, this art piece can almost look unwearable.
 But once you work it into the right context, with the right core pieces, it suddenly makes sense.
 You have to trust the eclectic character of the piece and tone down the rest of the elements so everything looks cohesive.

-But if contemporary casual style is built around a set of core pieces, aren’t we at risk of it becoming just another type of uniform we wear?
+But if the contemporary casual style is built around a set of core pieces, aren’t we at risk of it becoming just another type of uniform we wear?

-Because so many menswear designs today have their roots in heritage workwear, the military and classic menswear and sportswear, it’s not necessarily wrong to think of them as parts of a uniform.
+Because so many menswear designs today have their roots in heritage workwear, the military, and classic menswear and sportswear, it’s not necessarily wrong to think of them as parts of a uniform.
 But a uniform is usually something standardized, sanitized of any individuality.

 The way these classic pieces are being reinterpreted today, by both the brands and the buyers, gives them the freedom to be personalized.
-For example, a white t-shirt, dark wash jeans and Converse All Stars could be considered a pretty standard menswear “uniform”.
+For example, a white t-shirt, dark wash jeans, and Converse All-Stars could be considered a pretty standard menswear “uniform”.
 Almost everyone has those pieces in their closet.

 But I could give that outfit to the store staff, and each of them would find a unique way to wear it that reflected his personality.
 The fit of the t-shirt, tucking it in or leaving it untucked, the cut of the jeans, cuffing them or leaving them stacked.
 Even things like the belt or socks they wear can change the feel of the look.
 It’s one of the things I really enjoy about working with creative people: seeing the different ways they interpret the parts of the “uniform”.
 They’re able to take something intangible like “character” and make it tangible through their personal styling.